top of page

 Key strategies include:

-• Land acquisition and easements: Organizations and government agencies work to purchase land or secure conservation easements that prevent development and maintain natural habitats.
+• Land acquisition and easements: Organizations and government agencies work to purchase land and/or secure conservation easements that prevent development and maintain natural habitats.

 • Habitat restoration projects: These include replanting native vegetation, restoring wetlands, and removing invasive species to improve ecosystem health.

-• Water quality monitoring and management: Programs track pollution sources and promote best practices in agriculture and development to reduce runoff.
+• Water quality monitoring and management: Programs track pollution sources and promote best practices in agriculture and development to reduce pollution caused by runoff.

-For example, the ACE Basin National Estuarine Research Reserve partners with local groups to restore oyster reefs, which improve water quality and provide habitat for marine life.
-These collaborative efforts demonstrate how targeted actions can yield measurable benefits.
+For example, the ACE Basin National Estuarine Research Reserve partners with local groups to restore oyster reefs to improve water quality and provide habitats for marine life.
+These joint efforts demonstrate how focused actions can yield measurable results via water testing and the visible recovery of wildlife within given areas.

 The Role of Local Communities and Stakeholders

 Conservation in the ACE Basin depends heavily on the involvement of local residents, landowners, and businesses.
 Many landowners participate in voluntary conservation programs that protect their property while allowing sustainable use.
-Community groups organize cleanups, educational events, and citizen science projects that foster a connection to the environment.
+Community groups organize cleanups, educational events, and citizen science projects (i.e. the annual dolphin count, collecting water samples, reporting bird sightings of endangered species) to foster connections to the environment.
+Local businesses and groups sponsor various programs to promote and/or maintain various conservation efforts.

-Local governments also play a role by adopting zoning regulations and development guidelines that minimize environmental impacts.
-Partnerships between public agencies, nonprofits, and private stakeholders create a network of support that strengthens conservation outcomes.
+Local governments also play a role by adopting zoning regulations and development guidelines designed to minimize impacts through exhaustive environmental studies and the availability of future planning proposals.
+Partnerships between public agencies, nonprofits, and private citizens create a network of support that strengthens conservation outcomes.

 What You Can Do to Support the ACE Basin